KadinTucker/GrandSpace/rulebook/actions/siege.md

 # Siege

-Siege refers to a ship attacking an enemy *shield*.
+Siege refers to a ship attacking an enemy [shield](../glossary/shield.md).

-A ship may only siege in a *system* ruled by a player with at most -50 leverage over the ship's ruler.
+A ship may only siege in a [system](../glossary/star_system.md) [ruled](../glossary/rule.md) by a player with at most -50 [leverage](../glossary/leverage.md) over the ship's ruler.

 While carrying out a siege, a ship cannot perform any other actions, including fighting enemy ships.

-During a siege, a ship attacks the shield with its normal attack rate.
+During a siege, a ship attacks the shield with its normal [attack rate](../glossary/combat.md).
 Once the shield has taken 15 damage, it becomes conquered.
 The planet suffers "collateral damage," losing 1 development score (if it has any).

 Once all shields in a system are conquered, the system's colonies change ownership to the conquering player.